ProjectEvergreen/greenwood/www/pages/docs/front-matter.md

 ```

-See our [Markdown Docs](/docs/markdown#imports) for more information about rendering custom elements in markdown files.
+See our [Markdown Docs](/docs/markdown#imports) for more information about rendering custom elements in markdown files. -->

 ### Template
-When creating multiple page templates, you can use the `template` front-matter to configure Greenwood to use that template for a given page.
+When creating multiple [page templates](/docs/layouts/), you can use the `template` front-matter to configure Greenwood to use that template for a given page.

 #### Example
 ```md